stephenjdc/TapeDispenser/readme.md

 ## Instructions
 I'm gonna keep these fairly sparse, and following what I did.
 But there's no right way to do it.
-In the very unlikely event that you actually want to make one yourself, message me with any questions.
+In the very unlikely event that you actually want to make one yourself, and run into trouble, feel free to message me with any questions.

 1. Flash the ESP-12E with the included sketch, _and data folder_.
 I used PlatformIO and would suggest you do too.
 2. 3D print the included files.